myrmex-org/myrmex/docs/pages/core/core-plugins.md

 *   Checks if it there are *extensions* and add them to the Lager instance.
 *   Create a reference of itself in a `lager` property that is added to the plugin.

-So, once the *Lager instance* registers the plugin, it is accessible via `plugin.lager`.
-The plugin can use it to fire events or call *extensions* that have been provided by other plugins.
+So, once a plugin has been registered by the *Lager instance*, it has a new `lager` property that contains the *Lager instance*.
+It can be used to fire events or call *extensions* that have been provided by other plugins.

 ## Events mecanism